richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 * Option #1: One-Time Export (to Blob Storage)... for data that will not change
 * Option #2: Continuous Export (to Blob Storage)... for data that will change over time

+_Note: Continuous Export does not provide for data headers and that complicates the import of data into Cognitive Search_

 ### Step 1: Perform One-Time Export (Option #1)
 In this step, we will: 1) load sample data and 2) run a KQL query to perform an export to Blob Storage.